Australia is a land of contrasts – from golden beaches to tropical rainforests, mountain ranges, vast farming lands and sparse deserts.

 Additional Statement of Attainment (one Statement of Attainment will be provided free of charge) | $50 |

-Late payment of term fees | $100.00 per month |
+Late payment of term fees (all courses) | $100 per month |

-VET – Reassessment fee for 3rd submission of an assessment (per assessment task) | $100 per task |
+VET – Reassessment fee for re-submission of an unsatisfactory assessment due to plagiarism (per assessment task) | $100 per task |

 VET – RPL Assessment (per unit of competency) | $250 per unit |